-JAG Companies, Inc. is the parent company of many various construction industry firms, including Caldwell Marine International, LLC.
+JAG Companies, Inc. is the parent company of several construction industry firms, including Caldwell Marine International, LLC.
 Caldwell Marine International is a marine construction contractor that specializes in the installation of submarine power through various means and heavy civil marine construction.
-Caldwell Marine International has specialized in submarine cable installation for decades and prides itself on reliability, dependability, efficiency, and safety.
+Caldwell Marine International has specialized in submarine cable installation for decades and prides itself on our work ethic of reliability, dependability, efficiency, and safety.
 Not only that, but Caldwell Marine offers a variety of heavy civil marine construction services worldwide that are completed with the utmost precision, care, and attention.

 The marine construction services of Caldwell Marine International are truly unparalleled.
-CMI is a full-service company that is fully equipped with the best tools, equipment, and team to provide the highest quality marine construction services available.
+CMI is a full-service company that is fully equipped with the best tools, equipment, and team to provide the highest quality marine construction services available, since our reputation matters.
 For over 65 years, CMI has successfully installed and repaired submarine power and telecommunications cables around the globe.
 CMI is a Hispanic owned, MBE certified contractor with the National Minority Diversity Supplier Council.
 Learn more about what makes the CMI processes the best for all of your marine construction service needs.

 For Caldwell Marine, no submarine cable installation job is too big, too small, or too far.
 We service both national and international clients and are ready and able to complete any job ahead of us.